Hypersensitivity Nephropathy

 Laboratory Studies

 Urine is often examined for eosinophils, but this method lacks adequate sensitivity and specificity.
-One study found a positive predictive value of 38%.[21]
-Regular urine microscopy must be supplanted with specific stains for eosinophils (Hansel stain).
+One study found a positive predictive value of 38%.[19]
+Regular urine microscopy must be supplemented with specific stains for eosinophils (Hansel stain).
+A proportion of patients develop peripheral blood eosinophilia, but this is an inconsistent feature.[11]

 Urinalysis often reveals sterile pyuria with microscopic hematuria.
-Proteinuria is often present, but the quantity varies greatly, ranging from nephrotic levels in patients with NSAID-associated acute interstitial nephritis (AIN) to less than 1 g/d in others.
+Proteinuria is often present, but the quantity varies greatly, ranging from nephrotic levels in acute interstitial nephritis from nonsteroidal anti-inflammatory drugs to less than 1 g/d in others.

 Imaging Studies